 Not only is Renovating "in fashion", with all the renovation shows around but it is also a very good way to add value or increase your equity, and you get to choose the final touches.

 With rising costs, escalating moving costs, governmnt charges and kids staying home longer… Homeowners staying put and making home sweet home even sweeter with a nice ol Renovation.

 Most renovations go over time and over budget is a bit scarey!!!
 Of course if you have a RenoSave Trade card - this won't be you

 But there are some great "RenoSave" ways to keep costs down – and help your renovation to come in under budget.

-1. Let the light in - without the cost of adding doors or windows
+1. How to let light in without the cost of adding doors or windows

 There aren't to many less expensive ways to bring natural light into your home.
 Brighten up a windowless hallway or dark bathroom

 with a traditional skylight (less than $500) OR even better in my books is the Solar Skylight that doesn't involve cutting holes in the

 ceiling is easy to install and costs less.
 This will so much value as a light bright home feels better and rents better is so